BugMaker-Boyan/BugMaker-Boyan.github.io/_pages/about.md

 <div class="news-scroll-container">
 <ul>
+<li><em>2025.10</em>  We proposed <a href="https://arxiv.org/abs/2510.23587">A Survey of Data Agents: Emerging Paradigm or Overstated Hype?</a>, introducing the first systematic hierarchical taxonomy for data agents with six levels (L0-L5) that delineate progressive shifts in autonomy, from manual operations to fully autonomous data agents.
+This survey clarifies capability boundaries and responsibility allocation, offering a structured review of existing research and a forward-looking roadmap. <strong>Ranked Top-3 in <a href="https://huggingface.co/papers/2510.23587">Hugging Face Daily Papers</a>!</strong></li>
 <li><em>2025.10</em>  We proposed <a href="https://arxiv.org/abs/2510.17586">DeeyEye-SQL</a>, a software-engineering-inspired Text-to-SQL framework, achieving 73.5% EX on BIRD-Dev and 89.8% EX on Spider-Test using a ~30B LLM without any fine-tuning!</li>
 <li><em>2025.09</em>  Our <a href="https://nvbench2.github.io">nvBench 2.0</a> paper has benn accepted by <a href="https://neurips.cc/Conferences/2025">NIPS'25</a>, a new benchmark designed to evaluate Text2VIS systems in scenarios involving ambiguous queries.</li>
 <li><em>2025.07</em>  Our <a href="https://arxiv.org/abs/2508.01700">DeepVIS</a> paper has benn accepted by <a href="https://ieeevis.org/year/2025/welcome">VIS'25</a>, an interactive visual interface that tightly integrates with the CoT reasoning process, allowing users to inspect reasoning steps, identify errors, and make targeted adjustments to improve visualization outcomes.</li>